zhihanyang2022/off-policy-continuous-control/README.md

 # CleanRL

-*Battle-tested implementation of important Deep RL algorithms using both PyTorch and TensorFlow, with a strong focus on explaining the math behind the algorithms and writing understandable code.*
+*Clean implementation of important Deep RL algorithms using both PyTorch and TensorFlow, with a strong focus on helping learners.*

 ## Implementation notes